 The Black Foundation of Community Networks is a non-profit that focuses on providing low-cost and free programs for Black community development.
 Part of this initiative is publishing an annual scholarship directory and offering scholarships of their own to help Black students navigate their options for post-secondary funding.

 The BFCN Scholarships and Awards include three scholarships of $1000 for Black youth who demonstrate financial need and community involvement, and one award of $1000 to a Black youth who has succeeded in the face of adversity.
 You can learn more about BFCN’s scholarships and awards here.

 University of Toronto scholarships

-The University of Toronto has a number of scholarships and bursaries available to Black undergraduate and graduate students.
+The University of Toronto has a scholarship and bursaries available to Black undergraduate and graduate students.

 The Dr. Anderson Abbott Award is an award of $4,000 available to Canadian Black students in any undergraduate program with high academic achievement, financial need and significant contribution to the Black community.
 One recipient is selected annually.

 The SGS Fellowships and Bursaries for Black and/or Indigenous Students are a set of awards for Black and Indigenous graduate students of up to $5,000.
 Both Canadian and international students are welcome to apply, with five to ten recipients selected annually based on financial need and academic merit.

 These organizations are dedicated to supporting and uplifting Black-owned businesses and Black professionals and entrepreneurs in the United States through support and education, funding, networking and advocacy.

 The Black Business Association (BBA) is an organization promoting the interests of Black-owned American businesses through education and strategic alliances.

 The BBA seeks to give Black-owned businesses a firm economic base by identifying contract opportunities, providing entrepreneurial training and aiding in access to capital for its members.
 In addition, the BBA holds multiple awards events to recognize Black-owned business excellence.